McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.0.0.md

-Qt/C++ frontend communicates with Python backend via HTTP messages.
-JSON objects constructed according to this protocol are sent in message bodies.
+Communication via HTTP messages.
+The payload is sent as a JSON object in message bodies.

 Requests for command execution are sent as POST HTTP/1.1 to /api/`command` endpoint.
 Requests for particular resources (image preview, spatial index image, etc.) are sent as GET HTTP/2 to /resources/`type`/`id` endpoint.